davy7125/polyphone/en/tutorials/how-to-prepare-a-sample.md

 Enable the loop if the sample has one and press :guilabel:`play` on the player.
-Then add the calibration sinus and adjust its volume so that you can hear both sounds as clearly as possible.
+Then add the calibration sine and adjust its volume so that you can hear both sounds as clearly as possible.

 ![Tune sample: play sample along with calibration signal](images/tune-sample-2.png "Tune sample: play sample along with calibration signal")